 11. Interior ceiling of La Sagrada Familia mimics trees

-Gaudi’s used geometric branching structures almost 125 years back – one fact about Sagrada Familia which enthralls architects even today.
+Gaudi used geometric branching structures almost 125 years back – one fact about Sagrada Familia, which still enthralls architects.

 12. Sagrada Familia is a UNESCO Heritage site